marcomarino123/magnopy/docs/source/user-guide/methods/spherical-rf.rst

   * .. include:: page-notations/uvn-or-spherical.inc

 The :ref:`previous section <user-guide_methods_single-q>` has shown
-how each lattice spin can be generated from a local collinear reference frame
+how each lattice spin of the spiral conical state can be generated from a global ferromagnetic state, where all spins are aligned along the direction of :math:`\boldsymbol{n}`:

 .. include:: repeated-formulas/spin-from-ferro-uvn.inc

-This section is devoted to translate these spin vectors and matrices to spherical bases, that are more convenient in several instances.
+This section is devoted to translation of these spin vectors and matrices to spherical basis, that is more convenient in several instances.

 ============================================
 Coordinate system with circular polarization